AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

    ![](assets/message-center_5.png)

 You can also create a new test profile or use one that already exists in the **[!UICONTROL Test profiles]** menu.
+To do this:

 1. Click the **[!UICONTROL Adobe Campaign]** logo, in the top left corner, then select **[!UICONTROL Profiles & audiences]** > **[!UICONTROL Test profiles]**.
 1. In the **[!UICONTROL Event]** section, select the event that you have just created.
 In this example, select "Cart abandonment (EVTcartAbandonment)".